Sunday, July 6, 2025

 Is it Time for an Energy Tune-up?

-With the coming of the new year, the ideas of fresh starts and resolutions for positive change are all around us, and while some people are easily able to dive right into the spirit of goal setting and achievement, a good portion of the population doesn't have the mental and/or emotional energy to even think about setting and achieving even the smallest of goals.
 Whether it be due to post holiday exhaustion, financial strain following holiday spending, or seasonal blues with the colder weather and shorter days, many people around this time of year are plagued by isolation, inertia, and overall sluggishness, and feel marginalized from those who are able to jump into the new year easily.
 If this is sounding familiar, there are a few things you can try to get some of your energy flowing again.

 1. Avoid the pressure to make big sweeping (often unrealistic) "resolutions".
 Setting goals that are too grandiose or long term when you are already in an emotional or energetic low is just overwhelming and can heighten any feelings of discontent and negative self awareness if the goal isn't getting off to a running start.
-Instead take baby steps - set small achievable realistic goals for each day so that you can feel accomplished and celebrate your achievents on a daily basis.
+Instead take baby steps - set small achievable realistic goals for each day so that you can feel accomplished and celebrate your achievements on a daily basis.
 If you are absolutely set on a long term goal, then be sure to break it down into smaller manageable sub goals or daily steps and avoid focusing on the goal as a huge whole unless the completed vision somehow feeds into your motivation.

 2. Take a look at how you spend your emotional energy - are you using up valuable reserves by harboring old angers and resentments?
 The Ontological release of anger (a state of being you choose and step into vs. psychological analysis of pros and cons) not only frees the person or people you've perhaps held anger towards but also frees up all the energy used to hold and feed the anger.
 Make a list of the things from the past you are ready to let go of and see where else that energy can be used more effectively.